 the steps for filing a complaint.
 For more information in

 For Spanish, click

-Please be advised of Griffin’s hours: The Fine Arts Doors will open at 8:15 A.M.
-Please note that
+Please be advised of Griffin’s hours: The Fine Arts Doors will open at 8:00 A.M.

 by the car turnaround.
 Signs will be posted to direct parents to this entrance.
 Students will be taken to the

 cafeteria for quiet study time until breakfast is served.
 Some students also attend the Griffin Intramural Program.
 If your student arrives after Intramural